Aaron Kaufer: LGBTQ+ issues

 In 2023, Kaufer and Representative Alec Ryncavage were the only two Republicans in the State House who voted for the passage of an LGBTQ+ anti-discrimination bill.
 Kaufer defended his support for the bill by saying it would serve to deter more "radical" measures.
 Kaufer previously voiced his support for similar legislation in 2016 and stated, "Gay rights are human rights" at a candidate's forum that year.
 His brother is a member of the LGBTQ+ community.

 Marijuana

 Kaufer believes that decriminalizing marijuana would aid law enforcement in prioritizing the seizure of opioids and fentanyl, something he describes as "larger priorities."
 He also thinks that prohibition of marijuana is not an effective policy and supported the legalization of medical marijuana in Pennsylvania.
 In 2023, Kaufer co-sponsored legislation to permit medical marijuana users the ability to legally drive in Pennsylvania.
 The following year, Kaufer and Representative Emily Kinkead co-sponsored legislation that would legalize recreation marijuana and institute a regulatory system they said would eliminate the illicit marijuana trade.
+The bill would have allowed anyone over age 21 to buy marijuana for recreational or medical use and created a fund to provide low or zero-interest rate loans to rural, minority, female, and veteran-owned marijuana businesses.
+It was referred, but never advanced by the State House's health committee.